LiveGTech/OS/docs/en/create-media.md

 Download UNetbootin from [unetbootin.org](https://unetbootin.org/) and install it to a computer (this can be the computer you wish to install LiveG OS onto).

 Open UNetbootin and select **diskimage**.
-Press **...** and select the LiveG OS file from the file picker.
+Press **...** and select the LiveG OS ISO file from the file picker.
 Select the storage device from the **drive** list.
 Press **OK** and wait for copying to complete.
 Once complete, eject the storage device, from which it will be ready for use.

 For more help and support with using UNetbootin, visit [unetbootin.org](https://unetbootin.org/).